Scheelite

 Scheelite is a calcium tungstate mineral with the chemical formula CaWO4.
 It is an important ore of tungsten (wolfram).
-Scheelite is originally named after Swedish chemist K. Scheele (1742-1786).
+Scheelite is originally named after Swedish chemist Carl Wilhelm Scheele (1742–1786).
 Well-formed crystals are sought by collectors and are occasionally fashioned into gemstones when suitably free of flaws.
 Scheelite has been synthesized using the Czochralski process; the material produced may be used to imitate diamond, as a scintillator, or as a solid-state lasing medium.
 It was also used in radium paint in the same fashion as was zinc sulphide, and Thomas Edison invented a fluoroscope with a calcium tungstate-coated screen, making the images six times brighter than those with barium platinocyanide; the latter chemical allowed Röntgen to discover X-rays in early November 1895.
+The semi-precious stone marketed as 'blue scheelite' is actually a rock type consisting mostly of calcite and dolomite, with occasional traces of yellow-orange scheelite.

 Properties

 Its crystals are in the tetragonal crystal system, appearing as dipyramidal pseudo-octahedra.
 Colors include golden yellow, brownish green to dark brown, pinkish to reddish gray, orange and colorless.
-Transparency ranges from translucent to transparent and crystal faces are highly lustrous (vitreous to adamantine).
-Scheelite possesses distinct cleavage and its fracture may be subconchoidal to uneven.
+Transparency ranges from translucent to transparent, and crystal faces are highly lustrous (vitreous to adamantine).
+Scheelite possesses distinct cleavage, and its fracture may be subconchoidal to uneven.
 Its specific gravity is high at 5.9–6.1 and its hardness is low at 4.5–5.
 Aside from pseudo-octahedra, scheelite may be columnar, granular, tabular or massive in habit.
-Druzes are quite rare and occur almost exclusively at Zinnwald, Czech Republic.
-Twinning is also commonly observed and crystal faces may be striated.
-Scheelite streaks white and is brittle.
+Druzes are pretty rare and occur almost exclusively at Zinnwald, Czech Republic.
+Twinning is also commonly observed, and crystal faces may be striated.
+Scheelite has a white mineral streak and is brittle.

 Gems cut from transparent material are fragile.
 Scheelite's refractive index (1.918–1.937 uniaxial positive, with a maximum birefringence of 0.016) and dispersion (0.026) are both moderately high.
 These factors combine to result in scheelite's high lustre and perceptible "fire", approaching that of diamond.

 Scheelite fluoresces under shortwave ultraviolet light, the mineral glows a bright sky-blue.
 The presence of molybdenum trace impurities occasionally results in a green glow.
 Fluorescence of scheelite, sometimes associated with native gold, is used by geologists in the search for gold deposits.